johancuda/Outdoor-bowling-vr-experience/README.md

 In this experience you can:
 - Choose a bowling ball in the rack by clicking on it (it will appear on the bowling lane)
-- Throw the ball at the pins by interacting with it
+- Throw the ball at the pins by interacting with it (implemented using the physics system to handle collisions)
-- Listen to some music by interacting with the radio
+- Listen to some music by interacting with the radio (if the music doesn't start click another time – see [Issues & improvements](#issues--improvements) for further informations)
-- Unlock achievements by playing!
+- Unlock achievements by playing! (implemented using LocalStorage to keep track of the achievements you already unlocked)

 ## Installation